sedostheatre/sedos.co.uk/input/news/2024-11-12-sedos-bridewell-season-2025-discount.md

 Please note we still have another play to announce, so you may wish to wait and book when that final show is on sale.

 The discount allows you to indulge your musical desires by booking all four of Sedos’ 2025 London musicals – or perhaps you like to mix plays and musicals?
 Perhaps you’d even like to see all six shows!
-Of course, by booking early you not only receive 25% off, you also get the best choice of seats so you can be sure of securing your favourite spot.
+Of course, by booking early you not only receive 25% off, you also have the best choice of seats so you can be sure of securing your favourite spot.

 **[Visit the box office](https://sedos.ticketsolve.com/ticketbooth/shows)**